unhueteb-org/MHC_DevSecOps/Labs/OWASP/OWASP-Challenge.md

 # Challenge hunting

-**Your web site it's found in the Resource groupe in Azure(https://portal.azure.com), the URL will be like : https://owaspappXXXXXt10.azurewebsites.net/ the XXXXX it's Ramdom string created with the Infrastructure**
+**Your web site it's found in the Resource groupe in Azure(https://portal.azure.com), the URL will be like : https://owaspappXXXXXt10.azurewebsites.net/ the XXXXX it's a ramdom string created with the Infrastructure**

 | Name                       | Description                                                                                                                                                                             | Hints                                                                                                                                           | Solution                                                                                                                                     |
 |:---------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------|